echen333/cp-workshop/2_solve_your_first_problem.md

 A hint is provided [here](./hints/A.md).

 To submit your solution, submit by pasting your code under `Submit Code` in the top panel or by choosing your `.cpp` file on right-side panel.
+Select your language as `GNU G++20 11.2.0`.

 Codeforces will then redirect you to your `Status` page.
 Your status will be one of the following: